INCOHESIONS/sky-engine/README.md

 More like a wrapper than an engine.
 Makes `pygame` less painful to use.
 Fully typed with Pylance on strict mode.
 Probably won't actually publish this on PyPI, but it's here for now.

 Rendering is yet to be implemented, and thus is up to the user.
-An OpenGL example is provided below using `zengl`, but you can also use `pygame`'s software renderer with `pygame.draw`.
+An OpenGL example is provided below using `zengl`, as well as one using `pygame`'s software renderer with `pygame.draw`.

 ## Usage